Page by Sally Hafdell and David Eriksson in Sweden with contributions from Bob Leathers

 1911: The Union Pacific Coal Company's No. 4 mine in Hanna was under development.
 The mine would start production of coal in 1912.
 Elmer was a part of the building of the dump / tipple for the mine.

 1911: The United Mine Workers of America organized a Hospital Commission in Hanna.
 The Commission obtained the old school, which had been turned into a boarding house, and created the Hanna Hospital to take care of the Hanna miners and their families.
 Elmer Larson helped build the school that became the Hanna Hospital.
 (BL)

 Elmer Larson - he was actually named Hjalmar, but he called himself Elmer in America - was born in 1870 and emigrated to America in 1891.
 We don't know where he lived all those years but probably around Hanna, Wyoming.

 He first worked as a carpenter at the coal company and later he became something more than a carpenter, maybe foreman/supervisor or someone with a little more responsibility than a carpenter.

 He returned from Hanna, Wyoming to Sweden in 1912 because his wife's father was killed by a bull, therefor they had to take over the farm here in Sweden.
 They should have sailed with the Titanic home, but of unknown causes they never did.

-Hedda Bolin, then married Larson - she was actually named Hedvig, but she called her self Hedda in America - she was born somewhere between 1873-1883 and emigrated to America around 1900 at about 17 years old.
-She met Elmer Larson in America and they where married there.
+Hedda Bolin, then married Larson - she was actually named Hedvig, but she called herself Hedda in America - she was born somewhere between 1873-1883 and emigrated to America around 1900 at about 17 years old.
+She met Elmer Larson in America and they were married there.
 (David Eriksson, Sweden)